icing/mod_md/README.md

 Default: `md`

 This is where `mod_md` will store all the files (i.e. account key, private keys and certs etc.)<BR/>
-The path is relevant to `ServerRoot`.
+The path is relative to `ServerRoot`.

+Note that if you run multiple instances of `httpd`, each instance must have it's own directory.

 ## MDBaseServer